metamath/lamp-guide/docs/11/index.md

 3 P |- ( &W1 -> ( ( ph -> ps ) -> ( ph -> ch ) ) )
 ~~~~

-Now let's do another replacement to make steps 3 and 4 even more similar.
+Now let's do another global substitution
+to make steps 3 and 4 even more similar.

 > Use a click to select, in step *3*, the initial work variable &amp;W1
 > (only that work variable should be selected).